a-chernykh/railsbox/README.md

 [railsbox][] is Ruby on Rails virtual machine configurator.
-You can quickly create virtual machine for development using this tool.
+You can quickly create virtual machine for development and production environments using this tool.
 Mac OS X, Linux and Windows host machines are supported.

 # Requirements